 (b) When, after receiving notice, a person fails, without legal excuse, to cause a child to attend school as required by this chapter, he or she shall be fined not more than $1,000.00 pursuant to subsection (c) of this section.

 (c) The truant officer shall enter a complaint to the State's Attorney of the county and shall provide a statement of the evidence upon which the complaint is based.
 The State's Attorney shall prosecute the person.
 In the prosecution, the complaint, information, or indictment shall be deemed sufficient if it states that the respondent (naming the respondent) having the control of a child of school age (naming the child) neglects to send that child to a public school or an approved or recognized independent school or a home study program as required by law.
 (Amended 1981, No. 151 (Adj.
 Sess.), § 3; 1987, No. 97, § 6, eff.
 June 23, 1987; 1991, No. 24, § 11; 2013, No. 92 (Adj.
 Sess.), § 122, eff.
 Feb.
 14, 2014; 2017, No. 93 (Adj.
 Sess.), § 15.)

 § 1128.
 Legal pupil taken to school; nonresident child living in district

-(a) A superintendent may and the truant officer shall stop a child between the ages of six and 16 years or a child 16 years of age or over and enrolled in public school, wherever found during school hours, and shall, unless such child is excused or exempted from school attendance, take the child to the school which she or he should attend.
+(a) A superintendent may and the truant officer shall stop a child between the ages of six and 16 years or a child 16 years of age or over and enrolled in public school, wherever found during school hours, and shall, unless such child is excused or exempted from school attendance, take the child to the school that she or he should attend.